AudixAI/eliza-jsdoc/packages/plugin-0g/README-automated.md

 ```

 ### 4. Verification steps:
-Ensure you see ["✓ Registering action: <plugin actions>"] in the console to verify successful integration.
+Ensure you see ["✓ Registering action: ZG_UPLOAD"] in the console to verify successful integration.

 ## Configuration